Acoustic Neuromas: Gamma Knife vs Surgery

 - If complete resection is not possible, can combine with Gamma Knife radiosurgery

 - Risks associated with any surgical procedure, including anesthesia reactions and infection

 - Risk of damage to the facial nerve, resulting in temporary or permanent muscle weakness

 - Risk of damage to the vestibulocochlear nerve, affecting hearing

 - Longer healing time with more discomfort than Gamma Knife radiosurgery

-Whether you already have your procedure scheduled or have only been recently diagnosed, having a better understanding about your acoustic neuroma treatment options can improve your discussions with your doctor and set your mind at ease about your treatment.
+Whether you already have your procedure scheduled or were only recently diagnosed, learning more about your acoustic neuroma treatment options can improve your discussions with your doctor and set your mind at ease about your treatment.

 Take the information you’ve learned into your next appointment, including any questions you may still have, to carry on the discussion with your personal doctor.
 They will be able to best explain the factors taken into consideration when recommending one treatment over another.
 Because you’ve taken the time to learn more on your own, you will likely find that your conversation is even more meaningful, giving you peace of mind about your treatment choices.